CivicDataLab/Anuvad/docs/user/translating.rst

 Translation history
 +++++++++++++++++++

-Every change is by default (unless turned off in component settings) saved in the database, and can be reverted.
+Every change is by default (unless turned off in resource settings) saved in the database, and can be reverted.
 Optionally one can still also revert anything in the underlying version control system.

 Translated string length
 ++++++++++++++++++++++++

-Weblate can limit length of translation in several ways to ensure the translated string is not too long:
+Anuvad can limit length of translation in several ways to ensure the translated string is not too long:

 * The default limitation for translation is ten times longer than source